isabella232/ldbc_spb_optional_datasets_deprecated/readme.md

 ###Install

-Extract each of the archive files into folder 'data/datasets' folder.
+Extract each of the zipped files into folder 'data/datasets' folder.